samuelmolp/covidVisualisation/readme.md

 The url is no longer active.
 Therefore, in order to see results follow the following steps:
 1. Download the code and install requirements with pip install -r requirement.txt
-2. Copy the /images and /video directories into /webapplication/covid/visualitation/static.
-(Images and videos were deleted there to avoid repetition and due to maximun size requirements in repositories).
+2. Copy the /images and /video directories into /webapplication/covid/visualitation/static
 3. Run the application with python manage.py runserver

 If you just want to see the videos or images, you can download /videos and/or /images